Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Book/tomemarkdown.md

 -   In your researches, you found accounts (and pictures) of someone matching their description perfectly, but long before they were born.
 Tell them if you have mentioned this.

 -   A relative.
-Decide between you how close.
+Decide between you how [[close]].

--   They were involved in a supernatural event similar to your first encounter.
+-   They were involved in a supernatural event similar to your [[First Encounter]].
 Perhaps it was the same event, or perhaps you investigated their event later.
 Ask them how the event affected them.

--   You figured out a supernatural or weird secret they keep.
+-   You figured out a supernatural or [[Weird]] secret they keep.
 Ask them what it is.

 -   You met when you were each investigating seperate mysteries.
 Tell them what trick you used to protect them from weirdness and ask them how they saved you from a danger.